matteo14c/HaploCoV/docs/source/genomic.rst

 For example, if HaploCoV identifies a novel variant/lineage for you, and you want to track/assign/analyse that variant/lineage, all you have to do is add its "definition" line to *linDefMut*.

-HaploCoV.pl (see --varfile option) can report/write files of lineage defining mutations, which can be easily concatenated with linDefMut.
+*HaploCoV.pl* (see --varfile option) can report/write *designation files*, which can be easily concatenated with linDefMut.
 For example if you have your additional interesting designations in a file called "novel.txt" you can add them by using the **cat** command in a unix environment:

 ::